Recommended Thermostat Settings for Florida Weather

 Factors That Influence Thermostat Settings

-There are several factors that impact how a homeowner should set their thermostat throughout the year.
+Several factors impact how a homeowner should set their thermostat throughout the year.
 These include:

 - The outdoor temperature: Of course, if it’s hot outside, you’ll want to set your thermostat to a cooler temperature.
 And vice versa for when it’s cold out.

-- The humidity level: This is especially important in Florida because the humidity can make it feel much hotter (or cooler) than the actual temperature.
-So, if it’s humid outside, you might want to set your thermostat a few degrees higher (or lower) than you would normally.
+- The humidity level: This is especially important in Florida because the humidity can make it feel much hotter than the actual temperature.
+So, if it’s humid outside, you might want to set your thermostat a few degrees higher than you would normally.

 - The time of day: It will generally be cooler in the morning and evening and hotter during midday.
 So, you might want to adjust your thermostat accordingly.

-When the weather is warm, you may be tempted to crank up your air conditioner to keep your home cool.
-But did you know that setting your thermostat too low can waste energy and drive up your utility bills?
+When the weather is warm in Florida, you may be tempted to crank up your air conditioner to keep your home cool.
+But did you know setting your thermostat too low can waste energy and drive up your utility bills?

 So, if you’re wondering what temperature to set your thermostat to this summer, remember that 78–80 degrees is a good starting point.
 And, if you want to save even more money on your energy bills, consider raising the temperature a few degrees when no one is home.